simon-johansson/es6-experiments/README.md

 > Various experiments with some of the new features introduced in ECMAScript 6.
 Repo exists for learning purposes.

-Most of the experiments are taken from Axel Rauschmayers exelent book [Exploring ES6](https://leanpub.com/exploring-es6) (which is free to read online).
+Most of the experiments are stolen shamelessly from Axel Rauschmayers exelent book [Exploring ES6](https://leanpub.com/exploring-es6) (which is free to read online).

 ## Install
 ```bash